 Several of the convictions I hold dear with teaching could also relate with my approach to research.
 The first conviction in this area I will share is mentorship.
 Because of several scientists and professors that mentored me during my journey as a research technician, graduate student, and post-doctoral fellow, I vowed to make a similar impact in young people's lives when presented with the opportunity by teaching them, and at the same time, challenging them to learn and carry out the scientific method.
 I believe that undergraduate research is vital to plant the notion in young minds that answering scientific questions and solving operational problems will make a direct impact in the world.
-In the last five years, and with support from federal grants I was awarded, I have mentored three undergraduate researchers who claim that their experiences positively influenced their subsequent career decisions.
-Their accomplishments are listed in this packet, but their experiences led to them becoming an agricultural educator in the school system, a graduate student at Oklahoma State University, and a Fiber Supply Specialist with International Paper.
-In addition, another student who I worked with in 2014 became as LSU Extension Agent and worked with me in 2017 to get our work published in a refereed journal.
-I have also worked with graduate students at Louisiana Tech on many research trials and presentations.
+In the last five years, and with some support from grants I was awarded, I have mentored several undergraduate student researchers who claim that their experiences positively influenced their subsequent career decisions.
+Their accomplishments are listed in this packet.
+I have also worked with graduate students at Louisiana Tech as a committee member on many research trials and presentations.